AlirezaSadeghi/backmarket/README.rst

 BackMarket's Molecule Parser
 #############################

-MoleculeParser is a Python project, designed by BackMarket(Fr) to assess possible job candidates.
+MoleculeParser is a Python project.
+It recursively parses a chemical formula to find the number of each atom inside the formula.

+The formula can contain a complex nested structure of atoms, e.g:

+'(GFe)2{SO4(DC4)8}4' -> {'G': 2, 'Fe': 2, 'C': 128, 'D': 32, 'O': 16, 'S': 4}

 ************